NITCbase/nitcbase.github.io/docs/Roadmap/Stage10.md

 - The [Cache Layer](../Design/Cache%20Layer/intro.md) methods to read and update the search index in the attribute cache
 - The [B+ Tree Layer](../Design/B%2B%20Tree%20Layer.md) method to search through a B+ tree present in the disk
 - Modifications to the [Block Access Layer](../Design/Block%20Access%20Layer.md) to call the B+ search if an index is present
+- Modifications to the [Algebra Layer](../Design/Algebra%20Layer.md) to reset the search index in the attribute cache before beginning B+ search

 A sequence diagram documenting the call sequence for a call to the `BlockAccess::search()` function is shown below.